Director of Field Operations: Max Barnett, 270-762-0336

 Yard irrigation systems are required to have backflow prevention and to be tested annually.

-There are three storage facilities located through out the city.
+There are four storage facilities located through out the city.
 Under normal operating conditions, they are capable of delivering adequate capacity and water pressure.